 Visiting Calar Alto

 Once up, a local group of the surroundings joined us, , so we were 42 visitors at last .
-It took us more than 2 hours to get to know Calar Alto guided by Sol and Victor, astrophysical guides of Azimuth Spain,the company of astronomical tourism in charge of guided-visits.
+It took us more than 2 hours to get to know Calar Alto by the hand of Sol and Victor, astrophysical guides of Azimuth Spain,the company of astronomical tourism in charge of guided-visits.
 An introductory talk (how insignificant we are!), a visit to the interior of the largest of the domes and a workshop on solar observation were the 3 dishes of which our astromenu was composed in Calar Alto.
 If you want to know more about the ingredients you have no choice but to contact Azimuth Spain, and let yourselves go; you will not regret it!

 Touring the Sierra de Los Filabres

 And then it was lunchtime, so we dropped in on the north side of Filabres Range in search of La Jordana natural area,a charming picnic site located near the village of Serón.The area has one of the few natural grass meadows in Almería .
-In fact, the north face of the Filabres Range is rich in vegetation and trees, still preserving native species such as oaks, which coexist with the remains of iron mining, whose major exponent was the mining-town of Las Menas,active until 1968.
+In fact, the shadow of the Filabres Range is rich in vegetation and trees, still preserving native species such as oaks, which coexist with the remains of iron mining, whose major exponent was the mining-town of Las Menas,active until 1968.

 At the Posada del Candil